Cover Image for Zhaonan Wang — Beyond When & Where: Paradigm Shift of Geospatial AI from Predictive, to Generative and Adaptive

 About the Speaker

-Zhaonan Wang is a tenure-track Assistant Professor at NYU Shanghai since Fall 2024.
-He has an interdisciplinary background in geospatial, urban science and AI, with an overarching research goal to understand urban mobility and support decision making in the real world.
-His research works have been published on top-tier AI and data science venues, including AAAI, WWW, ICDE, TKDE.
-Before joining NYU Shanghai, he did a postdoc at University of Illinois Urbana-Champaign and led the Geospatial AI team at CyberGIS Center.
-He obtained his PhD in 2022 at the University of Tokyo, where he was awarded MEXT Scholar by the Japanese Government, and best resource paper runner-up at CIKM 2021 by ACM.
+Zhaonan Wang is an Assistant Professor at NYU Shanghai and an associated faculty member with CUSP at NYU Tandon.
+He has an interdisciplinary background in geospatial, AI, and urban science, with an overarching research goal to understand network dynamics of cities and support decision making with intricate real-world data.
+His research works have been published on top-tier AI and data science venues, including AAAI, KDD, WWW, ICDE.
+Before joining NYU Shanghai, Zhaonan was a postdoctoral researcher at University of Illinois Urbana-Champaign and NSF I-GUIDE.
+He obtained his PhD in 2022 at the University of Tokyo, where he was awarded MEXT Scholar by Japanese Government, and received best resource paper runner-up at ACM CIKM 2021.

 Visitor Information